wrijugh/web-students/README.md

 Current class will start from **13th June 2021 Sunday, 10-11 AM**

-## Optional Donation
+## Optional Contribution

 This is purly a free activity.
-But if you are willing to pay, please consider helping for education by buying books, paying loans, developing schools etc of your choice.
-There will much more powerful gratitude coming to you from the receiver - believe me its very ***powerful***.
+But if you are willing to pay, please consider helping for education by buying books, paying loans, developing schools etc of your choice to someone you feel like.
+The positive impact on you is powerful - believe me its very ***powerful***.